Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 • Saved searches: Quickly access frequently used filters for better navigation.

 This plan is ideal for teams managing multiple projects where well-organized workflows and collaboration are key.
-While it lacks advanced workspace views (like Timeline and Calendar), it provides cost-effective tools that help small teams scale their processes without overspending.
+While it lacks advanced workspace views (like Timeline and Calendar), it provides cost-effective tools that help teams scale their processes without overspending.

 Who is it for?

-The Standard plan is designed for small teams with growing needs for collaboration and customization.
+The Standard plan is designed for teams with growing needs for collaboration and customization.
 It’s perfect if your team is managing multiple projects and requires efficient tools like card mirroring, advanced checklists, and enhanced automation.

-Premium plan: advanced tools for growing teams
+Trello Premium plan: Advanced tools for growing teams

 For mid-sized teams managing complex workflows across multiple projects, the Premium plan offers powerful tools that help streamline productivity and improve visibility into ongoing tasks.
 This plan is great for those who require enhanced team management, cross-board visibility, and automation.